 At 1,083 feet, where better to go sledging than at Gloucestershire’s highest point?

 Head to Cleeve Hill for long runs, great views and easy parking.
-When it’s open, there's even the option to head to the on-site golf club for hot food and drink to warm up afterwards.
+When it’s open, there's even the option to head to the on-site golf club for hot food and drinks to warm up afterwards.

 Sledging at Crickley Hill in Birdlip